Our objectives

 Publication arrangements

-We publish the aggregate use of our ALF operations on our website, averaged over a monthly reporting period and with a one quarter lag.
+We publish the aggregate use of our ALF operations on our website, averaged over a monthly reporting period and with a one-quarter lag.
 We do not publish data regarding specific transactions.

 We publish a list of the assets that form the composition of the ALF backing fund.
 This information is updated when there are changes to asset composition.